chinamike65/hugo-tuolesi/content/book1/book1en.md

 This is very important.

-And then overtime to study.
+And then prepare to study.

 First learn four plus lines.

-The study of the overtime class is mainly based on watching CD-ROMs and Treasures of the Dharma Ocean.
+The study of the preparatory class is mainly based on watching videos and reading the Treasures of the Dharma Ocean books.

-We now have CD-ROMs in the Four Refuges.
-When studying the Four Refuges, we should read the CD-ROMs of the Four Refuges and the contents of the Four Refuges in the Treasures of the Dharma Ocean.
+We now have videos on the Four Refuges.
+When studying the Four Refuges, we should watch the videos of the Four Refuges and read the material on the Four Refuges in the Treasures of the Dharma Ocean.

-If there is a master in charge of Tuole Temple in each center, students will watch the CD-ROM with the masters to study.
+If there is a master in charge of Tuole Temple in each center, students will watch the video with the master to study.

-The other contents of Sijiaxing are also learned by watching CD-ROMs and legal texts.
+The other contents of Sijiaxing are also learned by watching videos and legal texts.

-When offering Mantra, those who have not offered Mantra before should study the CD-ROM for Mantra in advance.
+When offering Mantra, those who have not offered Mantra before should study the video for Mantra in advance.
 After all Mantra's meaning is understood, repair Mantra.

-To study "Chanting Sutras", also read the CD-ROM and the relevant content in "Treasures of the Dharma Ocean".
+To study "Chanting Sutras", also read the video and the relevant content in "Treasures of the Dharma Ocean".

 Learn Sanshidao again.